-This station is part of the curriculum of the Radio/TV/Communications program at the Southern Indiana Career & Technical Center.
+This station is part of the curriculum of the Media Communication and Broadcasting program at the Southern Indiana Career & Technical Center.
 WPSR is a real-life tool for students to learn as much as possible about radio, television, and other forms of media.

-RTV will provide instruction to develop and enhance competencies in various communication, marketing, media, production and technical functions and tasks performed by employees, including management personnel, in Radio/TV Broadcasting and Telecommunications occupations.
-Radio/TV Broadcasting Telecommunications is an intensive study of broadcasting theory, history, law and regulations, programming, promotion, advertising, marketing, journalistic writing (News and Sports), and lab (on-air and production), and involves on-air broadcast training on WPSR radio station.
+M-COM will provide instruction to develop and enhance competencies in various communication, marketing, media, production, and technical functions and tasks performed by employees, including management personnel, in Radio/TV Broadcasting and Telecommunications occupations.
+This course is an intensive study of broadcasting theory, history, law and regulations, programming, promotion, advertising, marketing, journalistic writing (News and Sports), and lab (on-air and production), and involves on-air broadcast training on the EVSC radio station, 90.7 WPSR.

-The course includes classroom/academic study, lectures, discussion, presentations, written assignments and exams.
+The course includes classroom/academic study, lectures, discussions, presentations, written assignments, and exams.
 The course will also incorporate studio/production and on-air training.
-Students will submit a demo of their production work and an air-check of their on-air talent.
+Students will submit a demo and digital portfolio of their production work and an air-check of their talent.

 To learn more about this program and apply, please visit https://sictc.evscschools.com/admissions